(This program can depart on any day of the week.)

 After breakfast, around 9:30 AM, you will be picked up from your hotel to begin your full-day tour that includes a boat tour of Kekova.

-* Myra : In the shadow of the Church of Saint Nicolas, the ruins of Myra, its ancient city walls, and myriad rock tombs sit dramatically on a steep mountain slope.
+After the tour, at appx.
+7:00 PM, you will be transferred to your hotel (or you can opt to be dropped off elsewhere). * Myra : In the shadow of the Church of Saint Nicolas, the ruins of Myra, its ancient city walls, and myriad rock tombs sit dramatically on a steep mountain slope.

 * Kekova ("The Sunken City"): Kekova has a surface area of 5.7sq km and while the majority of its ruins are submerged underwater, they are visible.
 Kekova was declared a specially-protected area in 1990 by Turkish Ministry of Environments and Forestry